As a kid, I always found myself watching a show called "BBC Rogue Traders”.

 If there’s one thing I’ve learnt from my time on Upwork, it’s that your repeat-clients aren’t usually the ones who make such promises.
 It’s something that just happens naturally.

-Unless the promise of future work can be reasonably backed up by the client, I recommend you avoid discounting.
+Unless the promise of future work can be reasonably backed up by the client, I recommend you avoid heavily discounting in the (often false) hope of making it back later down the line.

-Another thing you can check (which we’ve touched on already) is the clients total spendings.
-If they’ve spent little money on the platform, it’s unlikely that’s about to change with you.
+Another thing you can check (which I've briefly touched on already) is the clients total spendings.
+If they’ve spent little money on Upwork, it's best to keep your wits about you.

 Sometimes, a client will ask to pay you outside of Upwork.